 Summary: “Kanban vs. scrum” is a discussion about two different strategies for implementing an agile development or project management system.
 Kanban methodologies are continuous and more fluid, whereas scrum is based on short, structured work sprints.

 Agile is a set of ideals and principles that serve as our north star.
 DevOps is a way to automate and integrate the processes between software development and operations teams.
-When implementing agile and DevOps, kanban and scrum provide different methodologies for managing complex work.
+When it comes to implementing agile and DevOps, kanban and scrum provide different ways to do so.

 It's easy to point out the differences between scrum practices and kanban practices, but that's just at the surface level.
 While the practices differ, the principles are largely the same.
 Both frameworks will help you build better products (and services) with fewer headaches.

 Agile is a structured and iterative approach to project management and product development.
 It recognizes the volatility of product development, and provides a methodology for self-organizing teams to respond to change without going off the rails.
 Today, agile is hardly a competitive advantage.
 No one has the luxury to develop a product for years or even months in a black box.
 This means it’s more important than ever to get it right.

 Kanban is all about visualizing your work, limiting work in progress, and maximizing efficiency (or flow).
 Kanban teams focus on reducing the time a project takes (or user story) from start to finish.
 They do this by using a kanban board and continuously improving their flow of work.